New Zion, South Carolina

 New Zion is an unincorporated community in Clarendon County, South Carolina, United States.
 The community is located along Puddin Swamp, 3.3 mi south of Turbeville.
 New Zion has a post office with ZIP code 29111, which opened on March 25, 1852.

 Education

-The town currently has one public school: Walker-Gamble Elementary School, which is part of the Clarendon County School District Four.
+The town currently has one public school: Walker-Gamble Elementary School, which is part of the Clarendon County School District Four system.

-The town previously had three schools; two public high schools and one all-white private school.
+The town previously had four schools; two segregated public high schools, one all-white elementary school and one all-white private school.

 Salem High School (an all-white school) was established in 1929 and operated until 1949, when it consolidated with nearby Gable, South Carolina's high school to create Black River High School.
 The majority of Salem's students were transferred to there.
+The building sat vacant until September of 1952 when it was established as New Zion Elementary School.
+The all-white elementary school operated until the end of the 1965-1966 school session when then-Clarendon County School District Three consolidated its students, administration, faculty and staff with nearby Turbeville Elementary School to establish the East Clarendon Elementary School.

 Walker-Gamble High School (an all-black school) was established in 1953 after the consolidation of ten different local church-run schoolhouses and operated until 1970 when it integrated with East Clarendon High School following the Brown v.
 Board of Education ruling.